jbowdre/runtimeterror/content/posts/how-to-ask-for-help/index.md

 ### Be Precise
 The more details you can provide about your problem, the better.

 - What system/device/application are you using?
-Be specific about the model and/or version.
+Be specific about the model and/or version (and please don't just say "the latest version" - share the complete version number).
 - What are the symptoms of the problem?
 Are there any error messages?
 If so, include those *in full*.
 Screenshots can be a big help here.
 - When did the problem start?
 Is this a new problem or has it never worked?
 What (if anything) changed before the problem started?
+- What steps can we take to reproduce the problem?
+List the exact steps without any shortcuts.
 - What steps have you already taken to try and solve the problem?
 Don't say "I've tried everything" (which tells us nothing); tell us *exactly* what you've tried.
 - If your research yielded other reports of the same problem but no solution, include links to those reports.